UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 Looking for a Linux/OS X version?
 [Check out SkeletonMan's Python edition!](https://github.com/SkeletonMan03/FZEasyMarauderFlash) (WIP for Windows too including full automated downloads.)

+Looking for a quick video walkthrough on how to use this flasher?
+[Thanks to Lab401.com, you're in luck](https://www.youtube.com/watch?v=um_acrDaBK4)!

 ![Flasher_SS](https://user-images.githubusercontent.com/57457139/195889709-cd8086f2-dbd3-4ca2-9965-75be64fab4da.png)

 ## Now it's as easy as 1, 2, 3 to install or update Marauder on Windows.